BlastoiseVeteran/quickstar/README.md

-# QuickStar
+# QuickRepeat

-best plugin ever

-it deserves a star
+it's just QuickStar but with a repeat emoji instead of a star. that's it

+## Credits

+QuickStar originally made by [cyyynthia](https://github.com/cyyynthia) thxxxx